Coupled Adaptable Backward-Forward-Backward Resolvent Splitting Algorithm (CABRA): A Matrix-Parametrized Resolvent Splitting Method for the Sum of Maximal Monotone and Cocoercive Operators Composed with Linear Coupling Operators: Examples

 \section{Examples}

-We present a number of examples which illustrate the algorithm and its potential, beginning with a small example which illustrates the terminology and provides a chance to examine the behavior of the algorithm with restrictive linear selection operators, moving on to a set of examples which demonstrates the use of the framework in \eqref{cab:main_prob}, and then concluding with a description of the application of the algorithm to stochastic programming.
+We now present a number of examples illustrating the matrix selection process and the use of CABRA.
+We begin with a small example which provides a chance to examine the behavior of the algorithm with restrictive linear selection operators.
+We then examine a set of examples which demonstrates the use of the framework in \eqref{cab:main_prob}, and conclude with a description of the application of the algorithm to a stochastic programming problem.